 Over years, I learned that there are a number of things a project manager can do:

 - Observe to be able to prevent and to react, as appropriate.

 - Learn about what’s behind the tension by listening.
 Truly listening to both sides.

-- Clarify what’s in your power to change.
+- Clarify what’s in your power to do.
 Can you:

 - redistribute roles based on team members’ strengths?

-- offer space for people to get it off their chest?
+- offer safe space for people to get it off their chest?

 - give other channels of communication between the “belligerents”? for example, communication through Slack, if they cannot talk to each other, or encourage more face-to-face communication, when misunderstandings arise from written communication.

 - replace irreconcilable members of the team on areas which are essential for the project’s success?

 4. If the organisation has training opportunities, offer to the members of the team to go to communication or conflict management trainings.